barbarafoliv/getting-started-with-python/README.md

 > Note: Metaclasses in Python are classes that define the behavior of other classes.
 Python doesn't allow multiple inheritance from metaclasses, just from one.

+## Iterators and Coroutines

+Iterators are methods that allow iterating collections of data such as lists, tuples, etc. It allows traversing an object and returning its elements.
+The Python iterator object must implement the `__iter__()` and `__next__()` methods - Iterator Protocol.

+### Properties of iterators

+- The iteration object remembers the iteration count through the internal count variable.
+- Once the iteration is complete, it raises a `StopIteration` exception, and the iteration count cannot be reset to 0.
+- Therefore, it can be used to traverse the content only once.

 ## Django

 Django is a Python framework that makes it easier to create web sites using Python.